 As stated in ICC's Procedures for Case Handling, for defense purposes, the Reported Party shall be entitled to obtain legal assistance from one or more Advocates during and at any examination stages pursuant to the procedures as provided for herein.
-The Advocates providing legal assistance shall be obligated to present the original Advocate membership card to the Panel of Commissioners.
+The Advocates providing legal assistance shall be obligated to present original power of attorney, proof of oath, and advocate card in accordance with statutory provisions to the Panel of Commissioners.

 The legal assistance may also be provided by the internal attorney of the Reported Party.
-The internal attorney of the Reported Party shall be obligated to present his/her incidental Power of Attorney to the Panel of Commissioners.
+The internal attorney of the Reported Party shall be obligated to present his/her incidental Power of Attorney and employee identity card to the Panel of Commissioners.

-Limitation: the Indonesian Competition Law (Law Number 5 Year 1999) and ICC's enforcement procedure (Commission Regulation Number 1 Year 2019) do not stipulate applicable privileges and treatment of privileged information.
+Limitation: the Indonesian Competition Law (Law Number 5 Year 1999) and ICC's procedures for handling cases (Commission Regulation Number 2 Year 2023) do not stipulate applicable privileges and treatment of privileged information.

-i) Decisions in Writing
+j) Decisions in Writing

 - i.
 Each Participant in charge of issuing decisions or orders will issue in writing its final decisions or orders in which it finds a violation of, or imposes a prohibition, remedy, or sanction under applicable Competition Laws.
 Such final decisions or orders will set out the findings of fact and conclusions of law on which they are based, as well as describe any remedies or sanctions.
 Each Participant will ensure that all final decisions are publicly available, subject to confidentiality rules and applicable legal exceptions. - ii.
 Each Participant will ensure that all commitments it accepts to resolve competition concerns are in writing.
-Subject to confidentiality rules and applicable legal exceptions, each Participant will (i) make public the commitments it accepts, and (1) describe the basis for the competition concerns or (2) reference public materials in which those concerns are expressed, or (ii) provide a summary explanation of the commitments and the reasons for them. - i.
+Subject to confidentiality rules and applicable legal exceptions, each Participant will (i) make public the commitments it accepts, and (1) describe the basis for the competition concerns or (2) reference public materials in which those concerns are expressed, or (ii) provide a summary explanation of the commitments and the reasons for them.

 ICC's Decision should be made in writings and published in ICC's Website.
 The Copy of the Decision should also be conveyed to the Reported Parties, no later than 14 (fourteen) days after the reading out of the Decision.
-The Decision shall at least contain the following: (a) the identity of the Reported Party; (b) the alleged violation; (c) the consideration and assessment of the instruments of proof submitted and/or obtained during the hearings; (d) the analysis of the application of the articles in the law alleged to be violated by the Reported Party; (e) orders of the Decisions; (f) the day and date of the Decision making; (g) the day and date of the reading out of the Decision; (h) the names of the Chairman and Members of the Panel of Commissioners; (i) the name of the Clerk; (j) the Decision shall be signed by the Panel of Commissioners and the Clerk. - ii.
+The Decision shall at least contain the following: (a) the identity of the Reported Party; (b) the alleged violation; (c) a description of the evidence submitted and/or obtained during the trial; (d) an analysis of the evidence and the application of the articles of the Law allegedly violated by the Reported Party; (e) the ruling; (f) the day and date of the deliberation of the Commission Panel; (g) the day and date of the decision; and (h) the signatures of the Commission Panel and the Clerk.

 ICC's Decision on Change of Behavior (Commitment Decision) should be made in writings and published in ICC's website.
-The Decision shall at least contain the following: (a) the identity of the Reported Party; (b) the alleged violation; (c) the Behavior Change Integrity Pact; (d) the Report on the Monitoring of Behavior Change; (e) orders of the Decision; (f) the day and date of the Decision making; (g) the day and date of the reading out of the Decision; (h) the names of the Chairman and Members of the Panel of Commissioners; (i) the name of the Clerk; (j) the Decision shall be signed by the Panel of Commissioners and the Clerk.
+The Decision shall at least contain the following: (a) the identity of the Reported Party; (b) the alleged violation; (c) the contents of the integrity pact; (d) the results of monitoring the implementation of the integrity pact; (e) the ruling; (f) the day and date of the decision; and (g) the signatures of the Commission Panel and the Clerk.

-Limitation: On commitment decision, there is no stipulation that obligated ICC to reference public materials in which those concerns are expressed and to provide a summary explanation of the commitment decision.
+Limitation: On commitment decision, there is no stipulation that obligated ICC to reference public materials in which those concerns are expressed.